 TEST 7: Testing The Pick Up Coil Signal

-If the pick up coil's signal is present, then the ignition module is bad.
-If it isn't, then the reason why you're missing the Switching Signal is due to a bad pick up coil (thus exonerating the ignition control module).
+If the pick coil's signal IS NOT present, then the reason why the ICM is not producing the ignition coil's Switching signal is due to a bad pick up coil (this then exonerates the ignition control module as bad).

 These are the test steps:

-Disconnect the pick up coil connector at the ignition control module.
-The arrow in the photo (above) points to this connector.
+Disconnect the pick up coil connector from the ignition control module.

-Connect BLACK test lead of the multimeter to one of the female terminals of the connector (using an appropriate test lead).
+Connect the black test lead of the multimeter to one of the female terminals of the connector (using an appropriate test lead).

-Connect RED test lead of multimeter to the other female terminal of the pick up coil connector.
+Connect the red test lead of multimeter to the other female terminal of the pick up coil connector.

 Have an assistant crank the engine while you observe the AC voltage readings on the multimeter.

 As the engine is cranking, the AC voltage readings should fluctuate between 0.3 Volts and 1.8 Volts AC.
 Oscilloscope users see image below of scope waveform.

 Let's take a look at what your test results mean:

 CASE 1: The multimeter registered the indicated AC Volts.
 This is the correct test result and it tells you that the pick up coil is producing its signal.